kjkrol/jackson-mappers-wrapper/README.md

 Project building process is configured and managed by Maven 3.x.

-## Code
+## Code & dependencies

-Lombok additions for the Java programming language is used!
+Lombok additions for the Java programming language is used.

 ## Example of usage